soichih/autohpss/README.md

 ```

 `archive` command will recursively walk through a specified directory and find
-any files that are new, or modified since you run this command.
+any files that are new, or modified since you previously run this command.
 It then creates batches of files (roughtly 30GB in size)
 and store them to your SDA account using htar.
 List of files and modified dates will be stored in local sqlite3 DB (~/.config/autohpss)

 Path needs to be an absolute path.